Goguryeo's Conquerer: Gwanggaeto the Great

 Who is King Gwanggaeto?

-In all of Korea's history, Gwanggaeto the Great expanded his territory the greatest and therefore thus named a great conquerer.
+In all of Korea's history, Gwanggaeto the Great expanded his territory the most and was therefore thus named a great conqueror.

 King Gwanggaeto's Tomb